Djokovic–Nadal rivalry

 The tennis rivalry between Novak Djokovic and Rafael Nadal was the most prolific in men's tennis in the Open Era.
 It is widely considered by players, coaches, and pundits as among the greatest rivalries in the history of the sport and by many as the greatest.
 The pair contested at least one professional match every year from 2006 to 2022, and in 2024.
 Nadal and Djokovic are statistically two of the most successful male players in the history of the sport.

 They faced each other 60 times, including in all four major finals, with Djokovic leading 31–29 overall.
 Djokovic leads 15–13 in finals of all levels, while Nadal leads 11–7 at the majors, including 5–4 in major finals.
 Nadal leads 8–2 at the French Open and 2–1 at the US Open, while Djokovic leads 2–1 at Wimbledon and 2–0 at the Australian Open.
-Djokovic is the only player to have beaten Nadal in all four majors.
+Djokovic is the only player to defeat Nadal at all four majors.
 He also leads their five-set match record at 2–1.
+Djokovic ranks first and Nadal ranks second on the men's all-time list for the most major singles titles, with 24 and 22 titles respectively.
+Their rival Roger Federer ranks third at 20 titles.

 Of their 60 meetings, 27 matches were on hard courts with Djokovic leading 20–7, 29 on clay with Nadal leading 20–9, and 4 on grass where they are tied 2–2.